Salmonella Testing

 Environmental Monitoring

-Swab analysis for Zone 2 and Zone 3 areas to detect harborage niches in drains, floors, and equipment.
+Sponge and swab analysis for Zone 2 and Zone 3 areas to detect harborage niches in drains, floors, and equipment.

-Salmonella Testing Methods
+Accredited Salmonella Testing Methods

 High-Speed Molecular Screening Method